Jessyc379/getTapped/README.md

 ## Development Stack

 #### **Frontend:**
-- **React**: For building the user interface with components, hooks, and context API.
+- **React**: For building the user interface with components, hooks, context API, and event handling with useState and useEffect.
+Additional React libraries were imported to enhance the user experience, such as a carousel component and built-in React icons.
 - **TypeScript**: Provides type safety and better development experience.
 - **React Router**: For client-side routing and navigation between pages.
 - **CSS**: Custom styling along with media queries for responsive design.